From George Drouillard to his Sister

-Drouillard’s skills as an outdoorsman and diplomat proved to be even more valuable than his proficiency at French and Indian sign language.
-During the Expedition, he hunted game, tracked down a deserter and lost horses, bartered for canoes at Fort Clatsop, and fought Piegans alongside Meriwether Lewis.
-Lewis considered Drouillard his right-hand man and judged that he was a “man of much merit” who “acquitted himself with honor” as a member of the Corps of Discovery.
+Drouillard’s skills as an outdoorsman and a diplomat proved to be as valuable as his proficiency with French and Indian sign language.
+During the Expedition, Drouillard hunted game, tracked down lost horses and a deserter, and bartered for canoes at Fort Clatsop.
+Meriwether Lewis, who considered Drouillard his right-hand man, remarked that the half-Shawnee woodsman was a “man of much merit” who had “acquitted himself with honor” while a member of the Corps of Discovery.

-After the Expedition ended, Drouillard worked in the Missouri River fur trade with Manuel Lisa, a St. Louis-based trader.
-During an expedition in May 1807, Lisa ordered Drouillard to find a deserter and bring him back “dead or alive.”
-Drouillard shot the man, who died the next day, and he was put on trial for murder in St. Louis.
-The jury deliberated for fifteen minutes before finding him “not guilty.”
-Nevertheless, Drouillard was financially and emotionally devastated by the incident, which he discusses in this letter.
+After the Expedition, Drouillard worked in the Missouri River fur trade, joining Manuel Lisa, a St. Louis-based trader.
+During an expedition in May 1807, Lisa ordered Drouillard to track down a deserter and to bring him back “dead or alive.”
+Drouillard ended up shooting the man, who died the next day.
+He was put on trial for murder in St. Louis, but the jury only spent fifteen minutes deliberating before finding him “not guilty.”
+Nevertheless, Drouillard was financially and emotionally devastated by the incident.

-Drouillard returned to the fur trade and joined an expedition into the territory of the Blackfeet.
-In early May 1810, he was setting traps with two Delawares when they were attacked by a large party of mounted Blackfeet.
-According to a contemporary account, Drouillard put up a “most obstinate resistance” with rifle, pistol, knife, and tomahawk.
-He and the two Delawares were overwhelmed, and “one of the two or three most valuable men” on the Lewis and Clark Expedition, as historian Robert Lange described him, was killed.
+Drouillard returned to the fur trade, joining an expedition into the territory of the Blackfeet, who were not pleased to see trappers working their land.
+In early May 1810, Drouillard was out setting traps with two Delaware Indians when his group was attacked by a large party of mounted Blackfeet.
+According to a contemporary account, Drouillard put up a “most obstinate resistance,” but he and the two Delawares were overwhelmed.

 Written by Cain Allen, 2005; revised 2021